 If the age of endless growth is over, how should we assess the implications?
 Does the developed world face decades of misery-inducing recession, or – given that the planet’s resources are finite – can we look forward to a more sustainable future where ever-increasing consumption does not count as the main good?
 Or are the economic doom-mongers wrong?
 Will capitalism, that engine of human ingenuity, continue to be the route to rising prosperity for all?
 If so, what are the mechanisms that will kick-start the global economy again?

-On May 16, a star panel including Stephanie Flanders, JP Morgan’s chief market strategist for Europe, and acclaimed US economic historian Deirdre McCloskey, came to the Intelligence Squared stage for this major discussion on the future of the global economy.
+In May 2016 a star panel including Stephanie Flanders, JP Morgan’s chief market strategist for Europe, and acclaimed US economic historian Deirdre McCloskey, came to the Intelligence Squared stage for this major discussion on the future of the global economy.